 This is a cross-sector idea suitable for thought leadership and expert-led features across professional and specialist publications including finance, accountancy, management, marketing and education.

-Cricket’s Lost Characters: why do modern systems produce fewer unpredictable sporting personalities?
+Cricket’s Lost Characters: why, these days, do we have fewer unpredictable personalities?

-Former Australian Test player once told me that cricket boards expect their players to be the sort of person that mothers approve of when they’re deciding what activities they’re children will and won’t do.
+Former Australian Test player, David Boon, once told me that cricket boards expect their players to be the sort of person that parents approve of when they decide on appropriate activities for their children.
 Boon was an ICC match referee at the time.
 As a player he holds the record for number of beers drunk on an Ashes flight from Australia to England.

 This feature examines how modern professionalism, media management, franchise cricket and social media have changed the personalities that emerge within the game., The likes of Ian Botham, Fred Trueman, Dennis Lillee and other unpredictable, larger than life characters created their own stories.
 Has the modern game lost this, or do the more moderate, considered players of today, just tell stories of a different kind?
 Were characters really bigger and more interesting when Boon played and before.
 Or are modern systems just less tolerant of unpredictability?